lhtin/You-Dont-Know-JS/scope & closures/ch3.md

 Another option for collision avoidance is the more modern "module" approach, using any of various dependency managers.
 Using these tools, no libraries ever add any identifiers to the global scope, but are instead required to have their identifier(s) be explicitly imported into another specific scope through usage of the dependency manager's various mechanisms.

-It should be observed that these tools do not possess "magic" functionality that is exempt from lexical scoping rules.
+It should be observed that these tools do not __possess__(have) "magic" functionality that is __exempt from__(不同于) lexical scoping rules.
 They simply use the rules of scoping as explained here to enforce that no identifiers are injected into any shared scope, and are instead kept in private, non-collision-susceptible scopes, which prevents any accidental scope collisions.

 As such, you can code defensively and achieve the same results as the dependency managers do without actually needing to use them, if you so choose.
 See the Chapter 5 for more information about the module pattern.